 Pineapple gives a tropical touch to this kombucha.
-We add a little mint to make a refreshing drink that is a lot cheaper than a trip to the islands!
+We add a little mint to make this deliciously refreshing drink... that is a lot cheaper than a trip down south!

-- Fabric and elastic to cover the container
+- Cloth cover and elastic to cover the opening

 - 1 kombucha scoby and its liquid culture (about 350 ml)

 - 200g (1 cup) sugar

 - 1½ cup finely diced or coarsely crushed pineapple